-Pok-O is guided by its mission, and supported by its pillars.
+Pok-O is guided by its mission, and supported by community values.
 But at its core, Pok-O is a family.

 Not only do campers eat family-style, and form small, tight-knit groups in their cabins, but they also learn to take care of one another on wilderness trips, and to support newer and younger campers as they adapt to life in the summer camp community.
 Campers see their counselors as role models, and each other as confidants.
 These bonds extend past each summer, and persist well beyond their last days as a camper.